TessavWalstijn/browser-agent/README.md

 ## Browser Agent packages notice

 The npm packages:

 - `browser-agent`
-- `browser-agent/collection`
+- `browser-agent-collection`

-Have the same version to garuntee compatibility with each other.
+Have the same version to grantee compatibility with each other.

 ## How to contribute